fecgov/fec-cms/README.md

 ## Enabling/toggling features
 [settings.py](https://github.com/18F/fec-cms/blob/develop/fec/fec/settings/base.py)
-includes a set of `FEATURES` which can be enabled using environment flags or via `settings.local`, e.g.:
+includes a set of `FEATURES` which can be enabled using environment flags:

 ```bash
 FEC_FEATURE_LEGAL=1 python fec/manage.py runserver
 ```

+Alternatively, these can also be toggled via the `FEATURES` setting in the `fec/fec/settings/base.py` settings file.

 ## Additional local development instructions